NuGet/Entropy/tools/README.md

     This will take care of installing `pkg` and creating the executable in the `binaries` folder.
 This script will also copy the native dependency into the `binaries` folder.

 - Zip up the binaries folder and upload it to the distribution channel
-- Test your changes by extracting the zip file in a separate folder(not your current development folder) and running the exe`
+- Test your changes by extracting the zip file in a separate folder(not your current development folder) and running the exe.